kyleisah/Klipper-Adaptive-Meshing-Purging/README.md

 * Using a probe that is not integrated into the printhead (Klicky, Euclid, etc)

-  * Usually have special macros that are used to attach and detach the probe as it is needed.
+  * Usually have special macros that are used to attach and detach the probe specifically for mesh leveling. **Those need to be removed/uncommented from your config or they will cause issues.** We will instead call the docking/undocking macros inside of KAMP.

     * `probe_dock_enable:` By default, this setting is `False`.
 Set this to `True` if your machine has a probe that needs to be attached with a special macro before probing the bed.